Concordium/concordium.github.io/source/mainnet/net/resources/ccd-scan-nodes.rst

 - **Baker**: baker ID of the node if it is a baker.
 Click the baker ID to see the :ref:`baker details<home-screen-baker>`.
 - **Uptime**: amount of time the node has been running.
 - **Client version**: version of concordium node software the node is running.
-- **Average ping**: average ping time between the peers of the participant.
+- **Average ping**: average network delay between the node and its peers.
 - **Packets sent**: number of packets sent by the participant during uptime.
+Packets are transactions, blocks, finalization messages.
 - **Packets received**: number of packets received by the participant during uptime.
+Packets are transactions, blocks, finalization messages.
-- **Baking committee**: Active member or Not a member
+- **Baking committee**: Whether the node is currently running as a baker.
+Will be either **Active member** or **Not a member**.
 - **Best block statistics**: shows statistics about the best block.
 Click Copy |copy| to copy the entire block hash.
 Click the block hash to see :ref:`block details<home-screen-block>`.
 - **Last finalized block statistics**: shows statistics about the last finalized block in participant’s chain.
 Click Copy |copy| to copy the entire block hash.
 Click the block hash to see :ref:`block details<home-screen-block>`.
 - **Peers**: Shows the current list of peers of the node with the ability to drill-through and inspect peer node information.